Highlighting to Type Over Lesson

 12. Press and hold down the Control key and hit the right arrow key until you hear the word "falling."

-Press and hold down both the Control and Shift keys and hit the
+13. Press and hold down both the Control and Shift keys and hit the right arrow one time.
+The word "falling" is highlighted but the period is not.

 14. Type the word "blue" (without the quotes)